parlance-zz/g-diffuser-bot/README.md

 ## Updating:
  - Simply git pull or download and replace your files with those from this repository.
 You probably won't need to replace your g_diffuser_config.py or g_diffuser_defaults.py files, but you may need to merge changes.
+ - The conda environment is sometimes (rarely) updated to include new requirements.
+If you git pull and get an error running the software try updating the conda environment with any new dependencies by running "conda env update -f environment.yaml"

 ## Troubleshooting:
  - Better install instructions are (always) coming